jpnortonwastaken/FonteNotes/README.md

 Stay flexible with your plans with our Mind Changes feature.
 Edit any aspect of any existing Event or Task from the Week view, keeping your plans adaptable and up-to-date.

 With FonteNotes, planning your week has never been this exciting and personalized.
-Make the most out of your week with our ultimate planning tool!!![[Screenshot 2023-06-21 at 1.04.40 PM.png]]
+Make the most out of your week with our ultimate planning tool!!!

 1. Single Responsibility Principle
 	Each class has a well-defined responsibility.
 The `IWeek` interface and `Week` class, for instance, are responsible for managing weekly activities, while the `Task` class focuses on handling task-specific data and operations.
 The `JournalController` is responsible for orchestrating the application logic, and the `JournalGuiView` is tasked with visual representation.
 None of these classes does more than what they're designed for, thereby upholding the SRP.